 This definition is consistent with the definition found in [[XML10]].

-The working group is currently examining the productions for CURIE below in light of recent comments received from the RDF Working Group and members of the RDF Web Applications Working Group.
+The working group is currently examining the productions for CURIE below in light of recent comments received from the RDF Working Group and members of the RDFa Working Group.
 It is possible that there will be minor changes to the production rules below in the near future, and that these changes will be backward incompatible.
 However, any such incompatibility will be limited to edge cases.

 The key component of RDF is the IRI, but these are usually long and

 unwieldy.
 RDFa therefore supports a mechanism by which IRIs can be